Vurv78/E2-CoroutineCore/README.md

 # E2-Coroutine Core

 This is an extension for an addon for Garry's Mod, wiremod, specifically expression2.
-This adds coroutine and try & catch functionality to e2, that lets you do stuff like make a function sleep for a few seconds or make a function that loops through 4 arrays without hitting quota.
+This adds coroutine and try & catch functionality to e2, that lets you do stuff like make a function sleep for a few seconds or make a function that has four 'for' loops in each other without hitting quota.

 ## Documented functionality